Samic8/samdawson.dev-vue/blog/2018-05-07-questions.md

 The page has two modes to display data:

-**TEAM** mode visualizes the amount of work each team member has relative to their work hours/days with the objective of allowing a manager to see who is under-worked or overworked and relocate work appropriately.
+**TEAM** mode visualizes the amount of work each team member has relative to their work hours/days with the objective of allowing a manager to see who is under-worked or over-worked and relocate work appropriately.

 ![Team mode screenshot](images/team.png)